October 17, 2024

 With that, here are some typical risks that come with electronic payments:

 • Cybersecurity threats: While generally secure, e-payment platforms aren’t immune to cyberattacks.
-Businesses that accept digital payments must invest in security measures to prevent breaches and protect sensitive data, including customer credit card details.
+Businesses that accept digital payment options must invest in security measures to prevent breaches and protect sensitive data, including customer credit card details.

 • Technical issues: System outages, software bugs, and connectivity issues can disrupt electronic payments, causing delays or lost sales if you don’t have backup payment processing options in place